nuxeo/nuxeo-drive/docs/support.md

 ### Known Browsers Limitations

-With the Safari browser, the DirectEdit feature can be unstable (see [NXDRIVE-972](https://jira.nuxeo.com/browse/NXDRIVE-972)).
+With the Safari browser, the Direct Edit feature can be unstable (see [NXDRIVE-972](https://jira.nuxeo.com/browse/NXDRIVE-972)).
 We recommend using recent versions of Firefox or Chrome for the best experience.

 ### Python